utkarshtambe10/DSA-Questions-for-Practice/README.md

 # dsa-questions
-I am uploading the codes of the questions that I solve on various platforms for my refernece.
+I am uploading the codes of the questions that I solve on various platforms for my reference.
 <br>Problems are solved on **various platforms** like:
 <br>*1.
 GeeksForGeeks*
 <br>*2.
 CodeStudio*